 Native people named the moons for what was going on.
 Find out why on this hike then return to our campfire for some hot cider. $3 per person, $2 for members.

 Join a naturalist to discover the haunts of ducks on this trip.
 Bring binoculars. $7 per person, $5 for members.
 Ages 8 and older.
 Space is limited.
 Reservations required.

 Jack London was referring to survival of the fittest.
 We will look at predator and prey relationships as we feed our animal collection.

 Introduce your little ones to nature’s wonders while enjoying stories, crafts, games, songs, and outdoor activities.
-Dress for the weather, arrive and sign-in at start time.
 This program is for families.
 Groups must call the office to schedule a trip.
 Donations needed.

 The 4th Annual Turtle Trek 5K Run/1 Mile Walk (in memory of Katie and Wil Brady) will be held at 9 am on Saturday, November 8th, at Marshy Point.
-Early Bird Registration now open! $25 until Sept.
-30th, $30 by Nov.
+Early Bird Registration now open! $30 by Nov.
 7th, $35 on race day.
 (Register by Oct.
-26th to be guaranteed a t-shirt.) […]CONTINUE READING →
+26th to be guaranteed a t-shirt.)
+Money raised will go […]CONTINUE READING →